tyr-tech-team/hawk/README.md

 ```
 Use `Server` to subscribe the topic you want to listen or existing add, delete, update reply.
 You need to give an closure func to make sure you can run somthing when Tsmm receive response.
-> :warning: **Make sure the thread these subscribe function stay in should not be stoped.**
+> :warning: **Make sure the thread these subscribe function stay in should not be stopped.**
 ```go
 // subscribe add schedule reply a.tsmmServer.AddScheduleReply(